• INDOOR CYCLING

 • You already own the bike, all you need to buy is the trainer.

-• easy to move and store.
+• It's easy to move and store.
 You can even bring it with you on the road or to train with friends!

 WHAT ARE THE DIFFERENT TYPES OF TRAINERS?